The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 If you have the time on your hands, choosing Playa del Carmen will give you the best of both worlds (both Tulum and Cancun are less than an hour away from here).

-And with that said, enjoy Mexico!
+And with that said, enjoy the Yucatan Peninsula!